AdvancedCustomFields/docs/fields/file.md

 The file field will return either an array, a string or an integer value depending on the `return value` set.
 Below are some examples of how you can use this data.

 ### Basic display (Object)
-This example shows how to display the selected file when using the `array` return type.
+This example demonstrates how to display the selected file when using the `array` return type.
 This return type allows us to easily access data such as `url` and `filename`.

 ```
 <?php

-// Get variable.
 $file = get_field( 'file' );

-// Check for variable.
+// Show link to file.
 if( $file ): ?>

 	<a href="<?php echo $file['url']; ?>"><?php echo $file['filename']; ?></a>